| HTRDR-PLANETS(1) | General Commands Manual | HTRDR-PLANETS(1) |

 DESCRIPTION

-simulates the radiative
+htrdr‑planets simulates the radiative

 transfer of a terrestrial planet in the visible or the infrared part of the

 spectrum.
-The planet's ground (option -G
+The planet's ground (option -G) can be any

 set of triangles with BRDFs and temperatures defined per triangle.
 The

-atmosphere is composed of a gas mixture (option -g
+atmosphere is composed of a gas mixture (option -g)

-and a potentially empty set of aerosols (option -a
+and a potentially empty set of aerosols (option -a).

 Both can have arbitrary tetrahedral meshes with per-node radiative